A Mini-Immersion Exercise

 At the same time, 10% of the world’s population controls 70% of the world’s resources, often using them in wasteful carelessness and with seemingly little thought about how their abundance might be shared with those who are suffering from intense need.
 Most of us here in the US are in that top 10%.

-We’re going to do a couple of activities together today to help us get an idea of what it might feel like to be one of the poorest of the poor in this rich world.
+We’re going to do a couple of activities together today to help us get an idea of what it might feel like to live in an economic situation that may otherwise be hard to understand.

 Understanding Micro-Enterprise, Self-Help Groups and Right Sharing of World Resources